Riemannian Geometry: Definitions, Pictures, and Results: Introducing the metric

-Using the relation $\mathrm{div}(u)\Omega=\mathrm{d}(i_{u}\Omega)$ from eq. (\ref{eq:divergence}), along with Stokes' theorem, we recover the classical \textbf{divergence theorem} where $V$ is an $n$-dimensional compact submanifold of $M^{n}$, $n$ is the unit normal vector to $\partial V$, and $\mathrm{d}S\equiv i_{n}\mathrm{d}V$ is the induced volume element (``surface element '') for $\partial V$.
+Using the relation $\mathrm{div}(u)\Omega=\mathrm{d}(i_{u}\Omega)$ from eq. (\ref{eq:divergence}), along with Stokes' theorem, we recover the classical divergence theorem where $V$ is an $n$-dimensional compact submanifold of $M^{n}$, $n$ is the unit normal vector to $\partial V$, and $\mathrm{d}S\equiv i_{n}\mathrm{d}V$ is the induced volume element (``surface element '') for $\partial V$.
 In the case of a Riemannian metric, this can be thought of as reflecting the intuitive fact that ``the change in a volume due to the flow of $u$ is equal to the net flow across that volume's boundary.''
 If $\mathrm{div}(u)=0$ then we can say that ``the net flow of $u$ across the boundary of a volume is zero.''
 We can also consider an infinitesimal $V$, so that the divergence at a point measures ``the net flow of $u$ across the boundary of an infinitesimal volume.''
-As usual, for a pseudo-Riemannian metric these geometric intuitions have less meaning.